tsully/tsully.github.io/README.md

 ## Coordination technology

-I'm co-founder of Ize, a platform for collective attention and action.
+I'm founder of Ize, a platform for collective attention and action.
 You can think of it as "Zapier for collective intelligence".
 I built Ize as a solo-founder and engineer from Jan 2024 through March 2025.

 - You can check out a demo [here](https://vimeo.com/1056860875)
 - Read the postmortem [here](https://tysullberg.substack.com/p/collective-attention-as-a-service).